-The College of Health Sciences and the University continue to experience rapid advancement.
-The DPT Program is housed at Campbell Building at 1101 N Campbell about a mile from the main UTEP campus.
-The Campbell Building has undergone various renovations over the past several years, including the recently opened $1.3 million Human Anatomy Teaching Laboratory.
-Additionally we regularly use the state-of-the-art hospital simulation lab at the Health Sciences and Nursing Building on main campus.
+The DPT Program is housed in the Campbell Building at 1101 North Campbell about a mile from the main UTEP campus.
+The Campbell Building has undergone various multi-million dollar renovations over the past several years, including the Human Anatomy Teaching Laboratory.
+Additionally, we regularly use the state-of-the-art hospital simulation lab at the Health Sciences and Nursing Building on main campus.

 In order to ensure that each applicant has an equal opportunity to receive a timely and accurate response from the Admissions Committee, we utilize email to communicate.
-Therefore, if you still have questions after thoroughly reviewing our Website, please email us at DPTadmissions@utep.edu.
+Therefore, if you still have questions after thoroughly reviewing our Website, please email us at UTEP DPT Admissions.